EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 47

 Same facts as previous question.
-If Alpha’s suspicion is correct and Beta failed to inform Defendant of Alpha’s offers to settle, would Beta be subject to discipline?
+If Alpha's suspicion is correct and Beta failed to inform Defendant of Alpha's offers to settle, would Beta be subject to discipline?

 ### Question 48